Crazy Night Time Leg Cramps with Hepatitis C

 Poor Support from Shoes – I love heels.
 But if I wear a 3 hour shoe for 8 hours, my legs are going to cramp.
 It also helps to wear a well designed running shoe.
 Try to avoid too many hours barefooted or in flip flops.
 A low, encased, stable heel can indeed reduce leg cramps.

-Bar of Soap – I decided to put this so that if it does not make your leg cramps go away, you can use it to wash your mouth out if you cuss your way through them.
+Bar of Soap – I put this so that if it doesn’t make your leg cramps go away, you can use it to wash your mouth out if you cuss your way through them.
 I read on the internet that if you put a bar of soap under the sheet at the foot of the bed it would help.
 My brainiac friend confirmed this to me by talking about reducing static electricity and thereby… blah blah blah.
 I used it for about a year.
 Who knows?
 I was trying other stuff and did not discount this entirely.

 Food – Spinach, yogurt, avocados, salmon, and bananas are all good sources of potassium.
 Dark chocolate, bran, almonds, seeds, and dried culinary herbs all contain a lot of magnesium.
 Many of these foods are part of my daily diet.
 Food sources of vitamins tend to be more readily available for your body to use.
-These foods are easy to find and a quick source of minerals.
-You probably already eat them as part of a liver loving diet!

-Stretching – I honestly feel that beginning and ending my day with a few slight stretches has helped as much as anything for slight leg cramps.
+Stretching – I honestly feel that beginning and ending my day with a few stretches has helped as much as anything for slight leg cramps.
 I lean against the bed and even stretch around before I get up.
 When I am in the middle of a cramp, if I can get up to walk and stretch, it helps.
-Be careful, because sometimes it can bring one on or make it worse.
+Be careful, because sometimes stetching can bring one on or make it worse.
 Been there.

 Quinine – My transplant doctor said that tonic water with quinine was fine for use during treatment.
 They ran sodium levels on me and said mine was low.
 Well, of course my sodium was low.
 I was eating low sodium to avoid water retention.
 My feet and legs were swelling and I was on diuretics!
 Yet, I was having severe leg cramps nightly for months during Hepatitis C treatment.
 If you can figure that mess out, by all means, go right ahead.
 But I kept the tonic water in my little bedside basket.
-I used it to wash down the Xanax during treatment.
+I used it to wash down the Xanax during treatment when a leg cramp hit.
 On this remedy – Talk to the doctor.
 This was one of those middle of the night internet reading binges that created fear and anxiety.
 Some sites said quinine killed their cousin through liver failure.
 Others said they had a prescription from their liver doctor.
 If you ask me?
 Stay away from those sites and ask YOUR doctor about quinine.

 Water – Enough said.
 Please read my blog on drinking water.
 It is essential for everything, including leg cramps.